 Who invented Sound Current Meditation?

 The author of this book did not invent it.
 This meditation is usually attributed to teachers in 19th century India, but its roots go further in antiquity.
 It appears in the traditional writings of Yoga.
+It is not the exclusive property of anyone.
 The book includes a brief chapter on history.

 Is this a cult?

 Some organizations that teach this practice are cults or secretive groups or belief systems.
 It is not necessary to join a group in order to learn the procedure, which was openly published in English in the 1970s.